HealMe: Harnessing Cognitive Reframing in Large Language Models for Psychotherapy: Introduction

 HealMe operates in three main stages, as depicted in the blue section of Figure \ref{fig:architecture}: 1) distinguishing between situations and thoughts for a rational outlook, 2) brainstorming for alternative perspectives to mitigate negative thinking, and 3) offering suggestions that acknowledge the client's effort and encourage positive action.
 This streamlined process aids clients in understanding their issues more clearly, accepting new interpretations, and moving toward constructive solutions.

 To build dialogue data for psychotherapy to train our model, we design prompts based on the (\textit{thinking trap}, \textit{client's thought}) pairs from \citet{Mounica2023Training}, prompting ChatGPT to simulate both client and psychology therapist roles.
-To test our model, we simulate interactions between the ChatGPT client and our model along with baselines (including ChatGLM3-6b \citep{du2022glm} and LLaMA2-7b-chat \citep{touvron2023llama}).
+To test our model, we simulate interactions between the ChatGPT client and our model along with baselines (including ChatGLM3-6b~\citep{du2022glm} and LLaMA2-7b-chat~\citep{touvron2023llama}).
 We also conduct experiments to evaluate the models' effectiveness in practical scenarios.
-We create a detailed psychological evaluation metric for our experiments, incorporating a three-dimensional scoring system to evaluate AI therapy models in AI client scenarios.
-For real-person client scenarios, we directly employ professional psychological metrics to evaluate AI therapy models.
+We create a detailed psychological evaluation metric for our experiments, incorporating a three-dimensional scoring system to evaluate AI therapists in AI-to-AI scenarios.
+For real-person client scenarios, we directly employ professional psychological metrics to evaluate AI therapists.
 The results show that HealMe excels in both AI-to-AI conversations and real-world dialogues.
 In AI-to-AI dialogues, HealMe demonstrates superior empathy, guidance, and logical coherence compared to other models.
-During real-person testing, some clients using HealMe experienced notable decreases in negative emotional attributes, with negative scores dropping from 5/5 to 1/5, highlighting HealMe's efficacy in real-world scenarios.
+During real-person testing, some clients using HealMe experienced notable decreases in negative emotional attributes, with negative scores dropping from 5/5 to 1/5, highlighting HealMe's potential in real-world scenarios.

 Our contributions are as follows: (1) We introduce an AI psychotherapy model, HealMe, that effectively implements cognitive reframing therapy, overcoming the challenge of maintaining continuous high empathy and guidance with LLMs.
 (2) We propose a comprehensive set of professional AI psychotherapy evaluation metrics applicable to both public and non-public therapy dialogue scenarios.
 (3) We conduct extensive comparative analyses of our approach against other LLMs, both in AI-to-AI conversations and human interactions.
 These experimental results underscore the superiority of our method, paving the way for AI to develop more advanced and specialized psychotherapeutic strategies.